Dedicated to Growing and Teaching the Science of Relationships and Community

 We are dedicated to the study of restoring relationships, social discipline, emotional well-being, and civic participation through participatory learning and decision making.

-The establishment of the IIRP Graduate School was the culmination of decades of work in restorative practices by a number of pioneers around the world, among them the IIRP’s founders, Ted and Susan Wachtel, who developed many of the theories at Buxmont Academy and the Community Service Foundation.
+The establishment of the IIRP Graduate School was the culmination of decades of work in restorative practices by a number of innovators around the world, among them the IIRP’s founders, Ted and Susan Wachtel, who developed many of the theories at Buxmont Academy and the Community Service Foundation.

 The IIRP is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE or the Commission).
 The IIRP's accreditation status is Accredited Reaffirmed.
 The Commission’s most recent action on the institution’s accreditation status in 2016 was to reaffirm the IIRP's accreditation.
 MSCHE is recognized by the U.S. Secretary of Education to conduct accreditation and pre-accreditation (candidate status) activities for institutions of higher education including distance, correspondence education, and direct assessment programs offered at those institutions.
 The Commission’s geographic area of accrediting activities is throughout the United States.